The Circle of Chaos

 The Character makes eye contact with her Target.
 The Player then spends 1 point of Energy/Blood and makes a successful roll.
 If the Target fails to resist, he/she/they will immediately begin to feel the effects of this powerful skill.

-Devil in the Mind works in two ways:
+Devil in the Mind works one of two ways:

 Devil in the Mind lasts for one scene.